How George Graham turned an England starlet into a Leeds United outcast

 “Paul Hart was working underneath [Wilkinson], moving us all forward, but once Howard Wilkinson was taken out of the equation, Paul had no influence at the club and left pretty much straight away.

-“Paul and Eddie thought they’d be getting the job; they came to me on the Wednesday and told me I’d be playing on the Saturday because the club had told them they’d be getting the job, but it was the Thursday or Friday and the board did a U-turn as they didn’t think it was a big enough name, so they brought in George Graham, which shaped my career totally.”
+“Paul and Eddie thought they’d be getting the job; they came to me on the Wednesday and told me I’d be playing on the Saturday , but the board did a U-turn and brought in George Graham, which shaped my career totally.”

 Initially it looked as though Shepherd would make the breakthrough under Graham anyway as he was handed his debut by the Scot against Arsenal at Highbury in October 1996.
 Unfortunately, all was not how it might have appeared from the outside.